joskudesign

 The third illustration was for an essay about trending girl aesthetics, especially the clean girl aesthetic, and consumerism.
 One must have money to be able to follow trends and fashion trends often target girls as was the focus in the essay, so in the illustration I placed a girl in the traditional place of an older man’s head on bills.
 The surrounding imagery depicts global influence and means of validation.

 The Faculty of art and design staff of the University of Lapland hold an exhibition of their own artistic work every year with a different theme each time.
+The artworks and the event are documented in a catalogue, and before that, they need to be found.
 Naturally, the visual side of the poster and the catalogue should complement the theme at hand and fit both applications.

-The exhibition’s name and theme was LENTO (FLIGHT), so my approach was with lots of space, light colours and airy typography.
-These went also hand in hand with letting the artworks shine and visuals not stealing the spotlight.
+The exhibition’s name and theme was LENTO (FLIGHT), so my approach was with minimalism: lots of space, light colours, minimal elements and airy typography.
+These went also hand in hand with letting the artworks shine and visuals not fighting for the spotlight.
+On the covers of the catalogue, the elements flow seamlessly from back to front.

 In The Name Of The Moon